-- "SNL's" Emmy Award-winning producer Lorne Michaels returns to executive produce the Emmys - he last produced in 1988.
-Hosts are Michael Che and Colin Jost at the Microsoft Theater, L.A.
+- Emmy-winning "SNL" producer Lorne Michaels executive produces the show he last produced in 1988.
+Michael Che and Colin Jost host at the Microsoft Theater, L.A.
 LIVE. - While accepting the Emmy for Outstanding Directing for a Variety Special for that year's Academy Awards telecast, Glenn Weiss stops the show when he proposes marriage to Jan Svendsen, and the audience cheers them on. - "The Marvelous Mrs. Maisel" sweeps the Comedy Series categories with Emmys for Outstanding Comedy, Outstanding Lead Actress (Rachel Brosnahan) and Supporting Actress (Alex Borstein) as well as Outstanding Directing and Writing. - After being absent from the 2017 TV season, "Game of Thrones" returns to win Outstanding Drama Series, Peter Dinklage wins his third Emmy as Outstanding Supporting Actor in a Drama, for a total of nine Emmys including seven Creative Arts Emmys awarded the prior weekend.